discordjs/guide/guide/popular-topics/intents.md

 otherIntents2.remove(4096, 512);
 ```

 If you want to view the built flags you can utilize the `.toArray()`, `.serialize()` and `.missing()` methods.
-The first returns an array of flags represented in this bitfield, the second an object mapping all possible flag values to a boolean, based on if they are represented in this bitfield.
+The first returns an array of flags represented in this bitfield, the second an object mapping all possible flag values to a boolean, based on their representation in this bitfield.
 The third can be used to view the flags not represented (you use it by passing a bitfield of specific intents to check for).

 ## More on Bitfields